chendoy/assembly-calculator/README.md

 # caspl_ass2

-- Jump table
+# TO_DO:

-- Loops
+- restore stack state when addition fails
-- Lea
+- converting from list to string
-- Equ
+- free memory: in pop, addition fails,...
-- Local labels
+- debug mode